ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

-The optional `Job` parameter will include select parameters from the corresponding CI job. `Job` will include the corresponding CI job's build directory; all steps in a request should be invoked in that directory to preserve existing job script behavior.
-The `Run` request will also include the CI job's environment variables (i.e. the `variables` defined at the job and global levels in the CI configuration).
-When a `Run` request is made by Runner, variables must be included in `Job.Variables`, and `RunRequest.Env` should be left empty.
+The optional `Job` parameter will include select parameters from the corresponding CI job. `Job` will include the corresponding CI job's build directory; `Job.BuildDir` should be copied to `RunRequest.WorkDir`, and all steps in a request should be invoked in that directory to preserve existing job script behavior.
+The `RunRequest` will also include the CI job's environment variables (i.e. the `variables` defined at the job and global levels in the CI configuration).
+When a `RunRequest` is made by Runner, variables must be included in `Job.Variables`, and `RunRequest.Env` should be left empty.
 When the run request is processed, file-type variables will be written to file, variables will be expanded, copied into `RunRequest.Env`, and the `Job` field will be discarded from